How to Safely Load and Transport Heavy Equipment

 It takes a little extra time, but the security is worth it.
 Apply the equipment’s parking brake.
 Also consider using wedges, chocks, or cradles against equipment wheels, securing them in place and preventing them from rolling on deck.
 They will also bolster your defenses against the following weight-distribution forces that naturally occur during transport:

-4. Outfit Transport Vehicles With Signs and Flashing Lights
+4. Outfit Transport Vehicles With Safety Signs, Labels, and Lights

-5. Run and Document Complaint Inspections While En Route
+5. Run and Document Inspections While En Route

-1. Once during the first 50 miles of transport.
+- Stopping for check-in during the first 50 miles of travel.

 How to Safely Unload Heavy Equipment

 Safely unloading construction equipment rounds out the compliant transportation process.
-As with other protocol, there are key steps and risk-mitigation strategies to assure the success of this final step.
+As with other protocols, there are key steps and risk-mitigation strategies to ensure the success of this final step.

 1. Clear and Level the Unloading Site